decaporg/decap-cms/docs/quick-start.md

 Your site CMS is now fully configured and ready for login!

 If you set your registration preference to "Invite only," you'll need to invite yourself (and anyone else you choose) as a site user.
 To do this, select the **Identity** tab from your site dashboard, and then select the **Invite users** button.
 Invited users will receive an email invitation with a confirmation link.
-Clicking the link will take you to your sight with a login prompt.
+Clicking the link will take you to your site with a login prompt.

 If you left your site registration open, or for return visits after comfirming an email invitation, you can access your site's CMS at `yoursite.com/admin`.